mmertama/EnumIterator/README.md

 # EnumIterator
-Simple iterate over enum class, get value as a string or enumeration by string.
+Let iterate over an enum class, get an single enum name as a string, and get an enumeration value by a string.

 https://github.com/mmertama/EnumIterator